 Extended Life Cycle

-A charge cycle is a process of charging a rechargeable battery and discharging it as required.
+A charge cycle is the process of charging a rechargeable battery and discharging it as required.
 When it comes to the life of a rechargeable battery, the number of charge cycles is usually more pertinent than the exact time passed.

 For example, a battery that’s gone through 3000 cycles in three years will likely begin to fail faster than one that’s gone through 1000 cycles in six years.

 Lithium batteries last longer and better than other kinds of batteries.
-A well cared for lithium battery pack can last anywhere from 2000 to 5000 cycles.
+A well-cared-for lithium battery pack can last anywhere from 2000 to 5000 cycles.
 Even after 2000 cycles, mot lithium battery packs will still perform at up to 80 percent capacity.

 In contrast, most other batteries are only good for about 500 to 1000 cycles.
 Buying devices that have lithium battery packs can help ensure those devices function at full capacity for a longer amount of time.